Congratulations! You have received an offer to study your chosen Classics course at Warwick!

 We are really looking forward to welcoming all of our new students, both undergraduate and postgraduate!
 We very much hope you will have a memorable and inspiring time here with us.

-Thursday 27th September 2018 - 12-3 Welcome meeting for all new 1st years in Library LIB 1
+Wednesday 25th September 2019 - Academic Induction meeting for all new 1st years: 10-12 in LIB 1 (ground floor, library)

 Before you arrive, we suggest that you spend some time over the summer consolidating what you already know about the ancient world, and dipping into unfamiliar territory.
 Don't forget to visit local sites/ museums to look at ancient artefacts, as well as completing some of the suggested reading.
 Take a look also at some of the Knowledge Centre articles written by members of the department, our blog series, Classical Texting, and Coins at Warwick, and watch some of our Vodcasts, or films on our YouTube channel.
 Don't forget to check out our student blogger, Rebecca.